arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/fx/README.md

 Polymorphism is important for two main reasons: *Correctness* & *Flexibility*.

 Polymorphic programs are more likely to be correct because the API's available to them is constrained by the functionality described in the type classes that are used as scope, in the previous example the receiver of the function.
-What's most amazing about this technique is that as we declare our programs only data types that are able to provide extensions for `Fx` and `UnsafeRun` are able to be provided as arguments to the final main.
+What's most amazing about this technique is that as we declare our programs only data types that are able to provide extensions for `Fx` and `UnsafeRun` are able to be provided as arguments to the final `main`.
-You will not be able to compile this program unless your data type supported those extension.
+You will not be able to compile this program unless your data type supported those extensions.

 Polymorphic programs are more flexible that their concrete counterparts because they can run unmodified in multiple runtimes.
-In the same way `main` is concrete above to `IO`.
-We could have used there instead Rx2 Observables, Reactor Flux or any other data type that is able to provide extensions for `Fx` and `UnsafeRun`.
+In the same way `main` is concrete in the previous example to `IO`, we could have used there instead Rx2 Observables, Reactor Flux or any other data type that is able to provide extensions for `Fx` and `UnsafeRun`.

 ### Fx for all data types